 Management is responsible for the other information.
-Other information includes PJSC TransContainer Annual Report for 2016 and Issuer's Report of PJSC TransContainer for Q1 2017, but does not include the consolidated financial statements and our auditor's report thereon.
-PJSC TransContainer's Annual Report for 2016 and Issuer's Report of PJSC TransContainer for Q1 2017 are expected to be made available to us after the date of this auditor's report.
+The other information comprises the PJSC TransContainer Annual Report for 2017 and the Issuer's Report of PJSC TransContainer for Q1 2018, but does not include the consolidated financial statements and our auditor's report thereon.
+PJSC TransContainer's Annual Report for 2017 and Issuer's Report of PJSC TransContainer for Q1 2018 are expected to be made available to us after the date of this auditor's report.